PaulSigua/Medical-System/README.md

 # 🧠 Medical System (Cranius AI) - AI-Assisted Segmentation and Diagnosis Platform

-Prediction, segmentation, and explainability system for brain cancer diagnosis, developed as part of the graduation project at the **Universidad Politécnica Salesiana of Ecuador**.

 ## 📌 Description

 This system allows doctors and healthcare professionals to upload medical images (T1, T1c, T2, and FLAIR modalities), perform automatic segmentations with artificial intelligence models (such as `nnU-Net`), visualize comparisons with manual segmentations, generate visual explanations (Grad-CAM), and produce clinical reports in PDF format.